nf-core/eager/docs/usage.md

 Note the following important caveats:

-- The TSV must use actual tabs (not spaces) between cells.
+* The TSV must use actual tabs (not spaces) between cells.
+* All BAM files must be specified as `SE` under `SeqType`.
-- nf-core/eager will only merge lanes of sequencing runs with the same single-end or paired-end configuration (as `DeDup` utilises both 5' and 3' ends of reads to remove duplicates).
+* nf-core/eager will only merge lanes of sequencing runs with the same single-end or paired-end configuration (as `DeDup` utilises both 5' and 3' ends of reads to remove duplicates).
-- You **must** specify different `Library_ID` names for same libraries but with different sequencing configurations (e.g. by specifying `_SE` and `_PE` in the example above), otherwise nf-core/eager will crash with a `file name collision` error when trying to merge after DeDup.
+* You **must** specify different `Library_ID` names for same libraries but with different sequencing configurations (e.g. by specifying `_SE` and `_PE` in the example above), otherwise nf-core/eager will crash with a `file name collision` error when trying to merge after DeDup.
+* Accordingly nf-core/eager will not merge lanes libraries of FASTQs with BAM files (unless you us `--run_convertbam`), as only FASTQ files are lane-merged together.
-- nf-core/eager functionality such as `--run_trim_bam` will currently be applied to _all_ BAM files irrespective of SeqType or UDG_treatment.
-If this functionality would be of interest, please let us know on the [nf-core github](https://github.com/nf-core/eager/issues)
+* nf-core/eager functionality such as `--run_trim_bam` will currently be applied to _all_ BAM files irrespective of SeqType or UDG_treatment.
+If this functionality would be of interest, please let us know on the [nf-core github](https://github.com/nf-core/eager/issues).

 #### `--fasta`